 Now from the Chinese came the invention of fixed block and movable type printing, travelling westwards, employed in a block printing process in a Persian History of the Mongol Empire c.1307, and in Gutenberg's Latin Bible printed c.1453 in Mainz, Germany.

 Going back to the 1260s.

 Note too, Christian missionaries are recorded as visiting the East from earliest times, practising what became known as Syriac Christianity, its script and language the basis for Genghis Khan's Old Turkish script and his Mongolian laws.
 Hulagu Khan's wife and Kublai Khan's mother are both recorded as being Christians.
-Through the Polos, Kublai Khan sent a request to the Pope for 100 Christian teachers to come to China and, although the Pope was unable to fulfill that request, Niccolò does return with his son Marco.
+Through the Polos, Kublai Khan sent a request to the Pope for 100 Christian teachers to come to Cathay and, although the Pope was unable to fulfill that request, Niccolò does return with his son Marco.